SiddhantAttavar/NPS-INR-Codewars-2022/Prelims/Problem6/Question.md

 ## Explanation:
 You will be getting a list n which contains N arrays.
 Find the length of N. Then tak the first and last arrays and replace them.

+## Constraints
+The Output format should be in the same way as the input format, which is N number of subarrays inside the list mat, and each array containing M number of elements.
+Also, remember NOT TO CHANGE the values of the elements in each subarray.
+Best not to mess with them...